Early Childhood Programs

 - Are offered free of charge for children with special needs, children in temporary living situations, and income-eligible families.

 - May have a required fee based on the income of the parents or legal guardians.
-Use the calculator to determine your fee.
+Use the calculator estimate your families co-pay.

 - Are offered to children ages 3 and 4 years old.